What’s an Air Conditioning Dry Charge?

 - Current production refrigerant solutions ensuring longer life and extended availability of refrigerant

 - Expanded warranty periods for even greater peace of mind

 - Quieter operation for a more peaceful indoor environment

-Most manufacturers have established a standard 5-year parts warranty on dry charge units.
+Most manufacturers honor a standard 5-year parts warranty on dry charge units.
 While this provides industry standard protection on the components it does not provide protection against R-22 refrigerant prices, which are expected to increase dramatically.

-If you have more questions about refrigerant, we encourage you to contact McElroy Service Experts for clarification.
+If you have more questions about refrigerant, we encourage you to contact Service Experts Heating, Air Conditioning & Plumbing for clarification.

 How to Pick Out a Suitable HVAC System

 In terms of keeping your home comfortable year-round, nothing is more critical than choosing the right heating, ventilation and air conditioning (HVAC) system.
 This decision impacts your daily comfort, monthly utility bills and general home efficiency.
 But, with so many system types, sizes and...
 Continue reading